Guide To The Rochester Lilac Festival

 The Layout Of The Festival

 Knowing which parking lot to go to, might depend on what you want to do in the festival as it is spread all across Highland Park.
-If you do not care to walk through the crowds listening to the music or getting food, park on the northern side of the park or in Parking Lot 2 to have a more direct path to the north end of the park.
+Here is a map of the festival.

 Kids’ Zone